New Handouts Share Recipes, Flavored Milk Facts with Fair-goers « BackView PDFPrintEmail Friend

 A new free recipe book will be available to fair-goers, courtesy of the state's dairy farmers.

 Download High Resolution Image

-LINCOLN, Neb. – Visitors to the Nebraska State Fair can pick up two popular free items in the Commercial Building each day of the fair this season, courtesy of Midwest Dairy Association.
-A new recipe brochure featuring dairy and a flyer highlighting facts about flavored milk are free resources to fair-goers, who can also watch cow milking demonstrations by local dairy youth or 2011 Nebraska Dairy Princess, Chandra Mosel, Neligh, in the milking parlor at this year’s fair.
+SEDALIA, Mo. – Visitors to the Missouri State Fair can pick up two popular free items at the dairy building this season, courtesy of Midwest Dairy Association.
+A new recipe brochure featuring dairy and a flyer highlighting facts about flavored milk are free resources to fair-goers as they stop by the Gerken Dairy Center to purchase dairy treats, visit with dairy farmers, watch cow milking demonstrations or view the 600-pound butter cow.

 The recipes in the Dairy Goodness brochure were contributed by the people behind the dairy products everyone enjoys – dairy farmers, and more specifically dairy farm moms.
 From breakfast to dinner, layered fruit and yogurt cup to baked zucchini ziti, each of the eight recipes comes from the kitchen of a dairy farm mom and carries her seal of approval.

 For example, Missouri dairy farm mom Shannon Squibb’s recipe for cashew chicken dip uses non-fat Greek yogurt as a healthy alternative to mayonnaise and pairs well with fresh veggies or whole-wheat crackers.
 The brochure also highlights dairy nutrition, farm-to-fridge milk handling and the care taken by dairy farmers in producing wholesome products.

 “Nothing beats the fresh, wholesome taste of dairy,” says dairy farm mom Squibb of Clever, Missouri.
 “The recipes taste good, and they’re great for you, too.
 Moms, dads and kids need to make sure they all get three servings of dairy each day.”